 As discussed above, we maintain certain equity compensation plans under which shares of our common stock are authorized for issuance to employees and directors in exchange for services.
-The following table sets forth certain information regarding our equity compensation plans as of December 28, 2019.
+The following table sets forth certain information regarding our equity compensation plans as of December 26, 2020.

-Number of shares to be issued upon exercise of outstanding options (a) Weighted average exercise price of outstanding options (b) Number of shares remaining available for future issuance under equity compensation plans [excluding shares reflected in column (a)] (1) (c) Equity compensation plans approved by security holders 0 \$0.00 2,497,329 Equity compensation plans not approved by security holders none
+Number of Number of shares

+shares to be Weighted remaining available for

+issued upon average future issuance under

+exercise of exercise price equity compensation

+outstanding of outstanding plans [excluding shares

+options options reflected in column (a)] (1)

+(a) (b) (c)

+Equity compensation plans 0 \$0.00 2,089,274

+approved by security holders

+Equity compensation plans not none

+approved by security holders

-(1) The number of shares remaining available for future issuance under equity compensation plans, excluding outstanding options, warrants, or similar rights, as of December 28, 2019, is as follows: 524,260 shares for the ESPP; 246,877 shares for the DRSP; and 18,687 shares for the Stock Gift Plan.
-In addition, of the remaining 1,707,505 shares available for future issuance under the LTSIP, those shares may be issued in the form of options as well as stock appreciation rights, restricted stock, performance shares, or other stock-based awards.
+(1) The number of shares remaining available for future issuance under equity compensation plans, excluding outstanding options, warrants or similar rights, as of December 26, 2020, is as follows: 489,124 shares for the ESPP; 212,676 shares for the DRSP; and 16,013 shares for the Stock Gift Plan.
+In addition, of the remaining 1,371,461 shares available for future issuance under the LTSIP, those shares may be issued in the form of options as well as stock appreciation rights, restricted stock, performance shares or other stock-based awards.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS

-Section 16(a) of the Exchange Act requires directors, executive officers, and greater than 10% beneficial owners to file reports of ownership and changes in ownership of shares of common stock with the SEC, and applicable regulations require them to furnish us with copies of all Section 16(a) reports they file.
-Based solely upon review of the copies of such reports furnished to us, or written representations that no such reports were required, all Section 16(a) filing requirements applicable to the reporting persons were made in compliance with the Exchange Act.
+Section 16(a) of the Exchange Act requires directors, executive officers and greater than 10% beneficial owners to file reports of ownership and changes in ownership of shares of common stock with the SEC, and applicable regulations require them to furnish us with copies of all Section 16(a) reports they file.
+Based solely upon review of the copies of such reports furnished to us, or written representations that no such reports were required, all Section 16(a) filing requirements applicable to the reporting persons were made in compliance with the Exchange Act except for one report, covering one transaction, that was filed late for Mr. Webster.